harrymd/NMPostProcess/README.md

 ## Contributors and version history

-* Version 1: Created by [Harry Matchette-Downes](http://web.mit.edu/hrmd/www/home.html).
+* Version 1: 1st August 2020: Created by [Harry Matchette-Downes](http://web.mit.edu/hrmd/www/home.html).
 Includes 'quick' processing, and plotting of maps, spectra and mode diagrams.
+* Version 2: 24th September 2020: Added 'full' projection.

 ### Future

 We intend to add the following features:

-* Full projection.
 * Support for spheroidal (flattened) planets.

 <a href="#top">Back to top</a>